So if I’m guessing correctly, you’re here because you’ve decided to learn how to make an eBook. Am I right? Thought so.

 Also, spice up the ebook with the right design elements.
 Understand the pictures that your audience frames in their mind post reading certain words and use imagery and colors according to that only.

-- Get the branding spot on – Most businesses use eBook for lead captures or education.
-It's therefore paramount that you brand your eBook accordingly.
-You need to make sure that the eBook follows your brand identity and every page has at least the company name in the header or footer.
-This also helps, if the person shares the eBook with someone else.
+Get the branding spot on – Most businesses use eBook for lead captures or education.
+It's, therefore, paramount that you brand your eBook accordingly.
+You need to make sure that the eBook follows your brand identity and that every page has at least the company name in the header or footer.
+This also helps if the person shares the eBook with someone else.

-- Make it interactive! – Many users will read the eBook on a mobile device (eBook reader or Tablet) instead of their computer.
+Make it interactive! – Many users will read the eBook on a mobile device (eBook reader or Tablet) instead of their computer.
 Therefore, you should make sure that the eBook is interactive.
-That is, there is navigation and internal bookmarks work.
-We've all seen 200page ebook with no way of navigating and you have to spend time getting to the right section and then you have to go back to the start if you wish to find another section.
+That is, there is navigation, and internal bookmarks work.
+We've all seen 200-page ebooks with no way of navigating, and you have to spend time getting to the right section, and then you have to go back to the start if you wish to find another section.
 Most software will easily allow you to do this when you're exporting the eBook (even Microsoft Word!).

-- Minimize it – A well put together eBook will usually take up at least 10MB.
-People are impatient and by the time it downloads they might have moved onto their next task and completely forgot about it - forever.
+Minimize it – A well-put-together eBook will usually take up at least 10MB.
+People are impatient, and by the time it downloads, they might have moved on to their next task and completely forgotten about it - forever.
 There are plenty of free minimization tools available online so make sure you take advantage of them.

-- Focus in on one specific idea rather than trying to fit several separate ideas into one piece of content (even if they seem related).
+Focus on one specific idea rather than trying to fit several separate ideas into one piece of content (even if they seem related).

-- Ask customers, partners, influencers, and other experts for their perspective on your big idea and weave their quotes and headshots throughout the content to reinforce your message.
+Ask customers, partners, influencers, and other experts for their perspectives on your big idea and weave their quotes and headshots throughout the content to reinforce your message.

 - Cassandra Jowett, Director of Content Marketing, PathFactory

 14. Keep readability in mind